 Protein overload and protein sensitivity can be a big problem for women with coily 4c hair.
 When you use products with too much protein in them, you can easily end up with hard hair that feels dry and tough.
-An average naturalista can use up to five products on a single wash day and if each hair product has large amounts of protein in it, you can easily have protein overload.
+An average naturalista can use up to five products on wash day and if each hair product has large amounts of protein in it, you can easily have protein overload.

 How do I get rid of protein buildup in my hair?